 An epilator works best and is most comfortable on short hair.

-It’ll take a bit longer but you’ll thank me for it.
-Shaving prior to epilating removes long strands of hair that will be more painful to pluck out.
+It’ll take a bit longer, but you’ll thank me for it.
+Shaving before epilating removes long strands of hair that will be more painful to pluck out.

 The days in between shaving and epilating gives time to grow back a little before the epilating process.